lottekoblens/browser-technologies-2122/README.md

 * CSS for more positioning elements, adding padding and margin to make everything more readable.
 * Focus state added with CSS
+* Show a green border with CSS around the input field when the input is valid
 </details>

 <details>